manuelAlonsoPerez/weatherApp_redux_middleware/README.md

 ## Status

 The  project is working and is possible to search for the weather of cities in the US.
-The graphs show the temperature, pressure and humidity for the last 5 days / everey 3 hours.
+The graphs show the temperature, pressure and humidity for the last 5 days / every 3 hours.

 The store is binded to Redux Promise middleware to assure correct functioning of async Api calls.